G9211 Ningbo–Zhoushan Expressway: Jintang Bridge

 Jintang Bridge, the fifth in order is the longest in length of all the bridges in the project.
-The length of the bridge is 18.5 kilometers.
+The length of the bridge is 18.5 km.
 It is the third longest cross-sea bridge built in China.
-Major ships pass in between the two 620 meter high bridge towers.
-Ships of up to 50000 tons of displacement can navigate under the bridge safely.
+Major ships pass in between the two 620 m high bridge towers.
+Ships of up to 50000 t of displacement can navigate under the bridge safely.

 Accidents involving ships

 Bridges in Yongzhou Expressway are built on straits near the Port of Ningbo, where there is a high volume of sea traffic.
 Three collisions occurred during the construction of the expressway.
 On March 28, 2008, a cargo ship registered in Taizhou collided with Jintang Bridge.
 Part of the bridge was destroyed and four people were killed by falling debris.
 On January 6, 2009, a construction ship registered in Lianyungang collided with the Taoyaomen Bridge, however, there was no significant damage.
 On November 16, a ship from South Korea collided with the Jintang Bridge.
 Though the damage was only minor, the accident delayed the opening of the expressway from November 22 until December 25.